-I know all this testing info seems terribly complex and that’s why I’ve created a handy (and free) spreadsheet that will put it all at your fingertips.
+Lastly, I know that you know now that testing matters, but maybe all this testing info seems terribly complex.
+Fortunately, I’ve created a handy (and free) spreadsheet that will put it all at your fingertips.
 Find it here.

 Have you had blood testing done for homocysteine, vitamins B6, B12, or folate, insulin or vitamin D?
 If so, you can start filling in the spreadsheet and just keep adding to it as you complete more of the testing.
 Let us know how you were able to get a doctor to recommend the testing.
 I had to educate mine first and, fortunately she was open-minded about the Bredesen protocol even though she had not heard of it.

 Stay tuned for “Testing Matters,” Parts Two, Three and Four.